WALLACE & GROMIT IN THE CURSE OF THE WERE-RABBIT

 The visual gags are side-splittingly funny.
 There is a marvellously silly scene with Gromit pursuing the lassoed were-rabbit in the van through the streets and then underground where he activates various buttons to turn the windscreen wipers onto Heavy Loam mode as they burrow through the soil and afterwards to De-Mud, whereupon the vehicle shakes itself clean like a dog.
 The were-rabbits appearances are a wonderful spoof of the werewolf transformations in films like The Howling (1980) and An American Werewolf in London (1981) there is no more bizarrely wacky an image than the sight of Wallace suddenly sprouting a pair of rabbit teeth, followed by a big fluffy tail bursting out of his pants and then the giant transformed rabbit pounding its back paw on the ground and howling to all the other rabbits in the vicinity.
 The most deliriously silly sequence is the climax, which turns into a parody of King Kong (1933) with Gromit and Quartermaines dog Philip pursuing each other round the ramparts of Lady Tottingtons mansion on a dodgem biplane where the chase is suddenly brought to a halt when the fairground plane runs out of money and both combatants are forced to search in their purses for 10p.
 As the end credits roll, various rabbits frolic in mid-air in the background and when the usual credit about no animals being harmed in the making of this production appears, one of the bunnies promptly bangs up against it.
 Perhaps in the end, one feels that Wallace and Gromit work marginally better in short film form than long like Chicken Run, they do feel ever so slightly stretched at feature length.
 Nevertheless, The Curse of the Were-Rabbit is sublimely silly fun.

 Next up for Aardman was the cartoon-animated likes of Flushed Away (2006) and Arthur Christmas (2011), and The Pirates!
-Band of Misfits (2012), which combined both Claymation and computer-drawn animation, while Shaun the Sheep Movie (2015) was a return to Claymation.
+Band of Misfits (2012), which combined both Claymation and computer-drawn animation, while Shaun the Sheep Movie (2015) and Early Man (2018) saw a return to Claymation.

 (Winner in this sites Top 10 Films of 2005 list).